percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 This variable contains the ``UUID:seqno`` value.
 By setting all the nodes to have the same value for this option, cluster can be set up without the state transfer.

+.. variable:: wsrep_strict_mode

+   :version 5.7: Variable introduced
+   :cli: Yes
+   :conf: Yes
+   :scope: Global, Session
+   :dyn: Yes
+   :default: ENFORCING or DISABLED

+This variable is used to control strict mode, which runs validations to ensure proper configuration and operation of |PXC|
+in the most common setups.

+Depending on the actual mode you select, upon encountering a failed validation, the server will either throw an error
+(halting startup or denying the operation), or log a warning and continue running as normal.
+The following modes are available:

+* ``DISABLED``: Do not perform strict mode validations and run as normal.

+* ``PERMISSIVE``: If a vaidation fails, log a warning and continue running as normal.

+* ``ENFORCING``: If a validation fails during startup, halt the server and throw an error.
+  If a validation fails during runtime, deny the operation and throw an error.

+* ``MASTER``: The same as ``ENFORCING`` except that the validation of :ref:`explicit table locking <explicit-table-locking>` is not performed.
+  This mode can be used with clusters in which write operations are isolated to a single node.

+By default, *enforcing* strict mode is enabled, except if the node is acting as a standalone server or the node is bootstrapping, then strict mode is disabled.

+For more information, see :ref:`strict-mode`.

 .. variable:: wsrep_sync_wait

    :version 5.6.20-25.7: Variable introduced